DavidTelenko/win-configs/README.md

 - [Vencord](https://vencord.dev/)

 > [!NOTE]
-> This is not a comprehensive list and the packages in a
+> This is not a comprehensive list of all the packages in a
-> [scoopfile](scoop/scoopfile.json) is being constantly updated whereas this
+> [scoopfile](scoop/scoopfile.json).
+It is being constantly updated, and
-> list is updated quite infrequently
+> behaves similar to a living organism

 # Installation